iamjamesgordon/wp-hoob/README.md

 For consistency and simplifying the development experience scripts have been created for the regular tasks.

 ## Testing
-For testing access the starter-theme folder and run the command below in the command line.
+For testing access the wp-hoob folder and run the command below in the command line.
 This will access all the tests in the tests/ folder with the suffix Test.php
 - script/tests.sh

 ## Linting
-To format the php code and apply consistency to the formatting, access the starter-theme folder
+To format the php code and apply consistency to the formatting, access the wp-hoob folder
 - script/linting.sh

 ## WordPress Docker Container - WP-CLI